Understanding individuals: Interactions between managers, doctors and others

 challenges on the medical profession are not confined to the United Kingdom or to this profession and instead reflect wider social and technological change.
 These changes have an impact on the expectations of patients and taxpayers, government, and doctors themselves and are typified by:

-• the emergence of an information revolution, which both diminishes the
+- the emergence of an information revolution, which both diminishes the

-apparent ‘infinite wisdom’ of the doctor and also gives patients a
+apparent infinite wisdom of the doctor and also gives patients a

 greater understanding of their own condition as well as of the performance

-of the professional who is treating them;
+of the professional who is treating them; - the decline of always believing that the Doctor knows best;

-• the increasing numbers of females within the profession;
+- the increasing numbers of females within the profession;

-• the arrival of health managers as powerful players.
+- the arrival of health managers as powerful players.

 This complexity has to be managed with great skill to ensure that the large